kevgo/text-runner/DEVELOPMENT.md

 test, add the `@debug` Gherkin tag in the first line of the `.feature` file.

 In the root directory, there are `make *-all` tasks that run the respective task in all codebases of the mono-repo.
-The `make *-affected` targets run in all codebases affected by changes in the current branch.
+The `make *-changed` targets runs in all codebases containing changes compared to the master branch.
+The `make *-affected` targets run in all codebases affected by changes in the current branch: code bases with changes and their downstream dependencies.

 ## Debugging